arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Legal representatives of the proposed spouses.

-• Authorized government officials such as law enforcement.
+• Authorized government officials, such as law enforcement.

 Individuals seeking marriage records can do so at the Clerk of the Superior Court in the county where the document was issued.

-Can You Lookup Online Marriage Records For Free in Arizona
+Can You Lookup Online Marriage Records For Free in Arizona?

 Yes, you can look up online marriage records for free in Arizona.
-Residents can request a person's marriage records online from the county clerk’s website for free.
+Residents may request a person's marriage records online from the county clerk's website for free.
 However, there may be a need to pay additional fees if a certified copy is being requested.

 Note: Using third-party sites may be more convenient but may also come at a fee.